 PESAR will conduct a case-control study to explore the association of exposure to mycotoxins during pregnancy and low birth weight and height in order to engage stakeholders on risk-based decision making in food safety.

 The exposure level of the mothers and infants to mycotoxins will be estimated through a bottom-up and top-down approach.
-Food frequency and sociodemographic questionnaires will be completed as well as the collection of breast milk and urine samples.
+Food frequency and sociodemographic questionnaires will be completed as well as the collection of cord blood, breast milk and urine samples.
 The results from this study will be shared with Guatemalan healthcare, governmental and non-governmental organizations with the goal of informing regulatory decisions and messaging for pregnant mothers.

 The overarching goal of PESAR is to improve the understanding of the role of mycotoxins in adverse birth outcomes in Guatemala, describing the current status of the problem in order to provide context for stakeholders to aid in stopping the cycle of malnutrition.